Cha Gio with Nuoc Cham Dipping Sauce

-Crispy rice paper spring rolls filled with pork and prawns, wrapped in crunchy lettuce with fresh mint leaves and dipped in a spicy, tangy, salty and sweet dipping sauce, what’s not to like!
+Cha Gio (Vietnamese Fried Spring Rolls) with Nuoc Cham Dipping Sauce are a snack you need to try!
+Crispy rice paper spring rolls filled with pork and prawns, wrapped in crunchy lettuce with fresh mint leaves, and dipped in a spicy, tangy, salty, and sweet dipping sauce—what’s not to like?
+Seriously, these little golden parcels of goodness are dangerously addictive.

 Cha Gio with Nuoc Cham Dipping Sauce